 What is Pump Cavitation?

 Cavitation occurs when the liquid in a pump creates air bubbles because of the partial pressure drop of the flowing liquid.
 Insufficient net positive suction head available is the main cause of generating air bubbles.
 Changes in the liquid pressure in the pump turn the liquid into vapor.
-As the liquid moves by the pump’s impeller spinning, the air bubbles move, instantaneously implode.
+As the liquid moves by the pump’s impeller spinning, the air bubbles move and instantaneously implode.
 The collapse of vapor bubbles creates a shockwave that erodes the impeller surface.
-When a strong cavitation occurs at the impeller inlet, the pump performance decreases, leading to even pumping failure.
+When strong cavitation occurs at the impeller inlet, the pump performance decreases, leading to even pumping failure.

 What Causes Cavitation?

 When the suction pressure drops below a certain value, the performance of the centrifugal pump deteriorates.
 This suction pressure that is often decided with respect to vapor pressure at suction temperature is called Net Positive Suction Head which is popular by its acronym NPSH.
 If this NPSH drops, impeller inlet pressure may fall below the vapor pressure which causes vapor bubbles or voids to generate.
 If the flowing liquid is then subjected to pressures above the vapor pressure, these voids can implode causing damage, which is called cavitation.

 - The pump is installed at too high of a distance above the fluid source

 - The suction pipe diameter is too small

 - The length of the Suction pipe is more.